mainsail-crew/sonar/README.md

     enable: true

-If set to "false" service will exit on startup, use this option to disable Sonar service. \
+If set to "false" service will exit on startup, use this option to disable Sonar service.
 It will restart on reboot but exiting as long you don't change it to "true".

     debug_log: false

-If set to "true" service will log every attempt to reach his target. \
+If set to "true" service will log every attempt to reach its target.
 **_NOTE: That will highly increase log size, this is intended for debugging purposes only._**

-    persistant_log: false
+    persistent_log: false

-This option allows you to store a persistant log file "/var/log/sonar.log" if set to "true" \
+This option allows you to store a persistent log file "/var/log/sonar.log".
-Otherwise it will be only readable by
+Otherwise, it will be only readable by `journalctl -u sonar` and it's _not_ persistent!

-    journalctl -u sonar

-and it's _not_ persistant!

     target: auto

-Your target defines which of your network devices should be target of used 'ping' command \
-You can use either IP Address or a URL. 'auto' will ping your default gateway (router).\
+Your target defines which of your network devices should be the target of used `ping` command.
+You can use either IP Address or a URL. `auto` will ping your default gateway (router).
 **_INFO: Avoid using prefixes like https:// or http://_**

     count: 3

-How often should be pinged?
+Number of ping attempts.

     interval: 60